writer Translator

 Alois Hotschnig, born in 1959, is a freelance author.
 He has won numerous prizes for his works including the Province of Carinthia award at the Ingeborg Bachmann competition in Klagenfurt, the Anna Seghers prize, the Italo Svevo prize for his complete works and the Austrian State Prize for European Literature.
 His works have been translated into several languages.

-Selection: Leonardo’s Hands (1992); Ludwig’s Room (2014); Maybe This Time (2011)
+Fiction available in English: Leonardo’s Hands (1992); Ludwig’s Room (2014); Maybe This Time (2011)

 Seagull Books, 2026